• All Posts, Scholar Features, SLI News

 I know that it’s important to view things in a broader context and to have situations of selflessness, of having a purpose and finding something that is a passion.
 For me that’s advocacy for LGBTQ student rights, which is a matter of human rights.

 I’m the president of the HEROIS club, which stands for Helping Educate Regarding Orientation and Identity on the Spectrum.
-It’s mainly to help create a safe space for LGBTQ students at Handley, so some of what we do are community building events.
-I’m also the Winchester chapter lead for the Pride Liberation Project.
+It’s mainly to help create a safe space for LGBTQ students, so some of what we do are community building events.
+I’m also a chapter lead for the Pride Liberation Project.
 It’s not school affiliated, but it’s a student-led organization in Virginia that advocates for LGBTQIA+ rights.
 The main topic in the past year has been rights for trans students.
-We organized around 100 walkouts across Virginia last September, including at Handley.
+We organized around 100 walkouts across Virginia last September.

 At Harvard they have what’s called the Office of BGLTQ Student Life.
 I still have more to learn about it, but I’m definitely looking to be involved with that.